wcarmon/docs/rust/lifetimes.md

 # Lifetimes on Functions
 1. By default, borrowed args **must outlive** the function invocation.
 1. returned references **must outlive** one of the borrowed arguments (or be `static`).
+    1. connects output lifetime to input lifetime
-2. For multiple borrowed args, compiler can enforce they have the same or different lifetimes
+1. For multiple borrowed args, compiler can enforce they have the same or different lifetimes
-3. lifetimes define the contract enforced by the compiler (specifically, the borrow checker)
+1. lifetimes define the contract enforced by the compiler (specifically, the borrow checker)

 # Other Resources